Iodine98/macaw_docker/README.md

 # Macaw on Docker
-This is a multi-container Docker application, [Docker Desktop](https://www.docker.com/products/docker-desktop) is required to run Macaw.
+This is a multi-container Docker application, [Docker Desktop](https://www.docker.com/products/docker-desktop) is required to run [Macaw](https://github.com/microsoft/macaw).
+As of now, this application **does not** start Macaw.
+It installs all dependencies to run Macaw and creates and interactive environment where you can all scripts pertaining to Macaw.

+The application is built on the [docker image](https://hub.docker.com/r/roynirmal/pyndri) for [Pyndri](https://github.com/cvangysel/pyndri) which is a Python interface to the Indri search engine.

+At the moment, this image contains:

+- Ubuntu 18.04 LTS
+- Python 3.6.9
+- Retrieval back-end systems:
+  * Indri 5.11
+  * Pyndri 0.4
+- Java 11.0.6
+- Stanford Core NLP
+- Macaw

+The first three images are built in the container for Pyndri.
+We build the last three on top of that in this macaw docker application.

 ## Instructions
 First Time: